frlender/Jandas/README.md

 -   Avoid using objects as arguments.
 -   Query functions with a better syntax than Pandas.
 -   Negative number and range indexing.
--   Comprehensive overloads that guarantee proper return type of indexing in TypeScript.
+-   Comprehensive overloads on indexing ensures proper return type in TypeScript.